Weight loss that works

 If you experience a medical emergency, call 911 or go to the nearest emergency room.

-Tell your healthcare provider about your medical history prior to taking Ozempic®.
+Tell your health care provider about your medical history prior to taking Wegovy®.

 Use adequate contraception while taking this medication.
 Do not take this medication if pregnant, trying to get pregnant or breastfeeding.
 If you plan to become pregnant, this medication needs to be stopped at least 2 months before trying.
 This medication may cause fetal harm.